The Best Things To Do In Buenos Aires Argentina

 El Club de la Milanesa in Recoleta Buenos Aires is the best place to try a great variety of milanesas in the Argentine capital

-El Club de la Milanesa
+El Club de la Milanesa.
+Photo by Map And Camera

 If you’ve just visited El Ateneo Grand Splendid Bookstore late in the evening why don’t have a milanesa for dinner?
 El Club de la Milanesa restaurant is just around the corner.
 It is one of my favorite places to eat in Buenos Aires and one of the city’s best restaurants.
 You can find it at Av.
 Callao 1077.

-Visit The Recoleta Cemetery
+Unusual Things To Do In Buenos Aires: Visit The Recoleta Cemetery

 As you wander the winding pathways, you’ll discover beautiful, ornate tombs.
 They reflect the wealth and power of Argentina’s elite families throughout history.
 Many of the mausoleums are architectural masterpieces, blending neoclassical, Art Deco, and Gothic styles.